New Disk Group Compatibility Attributes

 asmcmd> md_backup

-lsdsk - lists information about ASM disks from theV$ASM_DISK_STAT
+lsdsk - lists information about ASM disks from theV$ASM_DISK_STATandV$ASM_DISKviews.

 lsdsk -d data -k